-Postpartum care is something which most of us Indians follow.
-A good message with traditional oils, hot baths, belly binding, special postnatal foods and various herbal preparations are part of our traditional postpartum care.
+Postpartum care is something that most of us Indians follow.
+A good message with traditional oils, hot baths, belly binding, special postnatal foods, and various herbal preparations are part of our traditional postpartum care.
 This helps new moms to regain the lost strength, bounce back to shape, decrease back pain and increase milk production.

-A vaginal delivery doesn’t pause any limitations on starting a traditional postpartum care.
-Most of the women practice postpartum care usually 3-4 days post delivery.
-But when you are having a C-section, the incision on your tummy restricts you from having all these postpartum care procedures that we consider essential for the future physical well begin of the mother.
+A vaginal delivery doesn’t pause any limitations on starting traditional postpartum care.
+Most of the women practice postpartum care usually 3-4 days post-delivery.
+But when you are having a C-section, the incision on your tummy restricts you from having all these postpartum care procedures that we consider essential for the future physical well-being of the mother.
 Mostly traditional postpartum care starts only after the surgical wound is fully healed.